rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotAttachment/ChatbotAttachment.md

 ### Attachment preview

+To allow users to preview the contents of an attachment, load a read-only view of the file contents in a new modal.

+When users select the "edit" button it will open the `<AttachmentEdit>` component, which provides an interactive environment where users can make changes to the file.
+This logic is not shown in this example, but can be seen in [editable attachments.](#editable-attachments)

 ```js file="./PreviewAttachment.tsx"

 ```

 ### Editable attachments

 To allow users to edit an attached file, load a new code editor within the chatbot window.
-On this screen, you can allow users can make edits to a file and save changes if they'd like.
+On this screen, you can allow users to edit a file and save changes if they'd like.
 Return users to the main chatbot window once they dismiss the editor.

 ```js file="./AttachmentEdit.tsx"